jdev15/vazPac-winnt31/README.md

 # vazPac-winnt31
 A port of vazPac to Windows NT 3.1's Win32 SDK

-Original game can be found at: http://vazgames.com/retro/
+Author's original website (no longer exists, use Archive): http://vazgames.com/retro/ Original game can be found at: https://bitbucket.org/philvaz/vazpac-win32-vs2015/src/master/